Summary Page: Natural hazards: lessons from Iceland

 Photo: Olikristinn (Own work) CC BY-SA 3.0 - Source.

-On this field trip you will travel to Iceland, land of volcanoes and get up close to a magma drilling project.
+On this 5-day field trip you will travel to Iceland, land of volcanoes and get up close to a magma drilling project.
 Did you know a possible solution to global energy problems is to drill directly into magma chambers?
 Think about how this could be done without starting an eruption that might kill people.

 Like New Zealand, Iceland sits astride a tectonic plate boundary and experiences lots of earthquakes.
 However, Iceland is also over a volcanic hot spot so it has many more volcanoes and volcanic eruptions than New Zealand.
 Because of its vulcanism, Iceland has huge potential for generating electricity from its geothermal energy reserves.